incrementalcapital/journal/cl96h0n0q000209labf5c8but.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1665618114907/C_3HiITN6.png align="left")

-It would be abnormal for futures prices to be lower at longer maturities.
+It would be bearish for futures prices to be lower at longer maturities.
 The market is **inverted** when that happens.
 Yet the market is very slightly inverted between October 2022 and November 2022.
-Those forward prices indicate abnormality.
+Those forward prices indicate a bear market.

-Futures markets will invert if there are supply shortages driving up the [spot price](https://www.investopedia.com/ask/answers/042315/what-difference-between-forward-rate-and-spot-rate.asp#:~:text=In%20general%2C%20a%20spot%20rate,or%20%22on%20the%20spot%22) (of crude oil for example).
+Futures markets for commodities, like crude oil, will invert if there are supply shortages driving up the [spot price](https://www.investopedia.com/ask/answers/042315/what-difference-between-forward-rate-and-spot-rate.asp#:~:text=In%20general%2C%20a%20spot%20rate,or%20%22on%20the%20spot%22).
 However, the futures market for bitcoin is immune to supply shortages.
 As previously established, the supply of bitcoin is essentially fixed.

+Inversion, therefore, indicates a drop in demand.

 ## Conclusion

-With the price of Bitcoin steadily falling over the last two months, and given the anticipated macroeconomic forecast, don't be surprised if the inversion becomes more pronounced.
+With the price of Bitcoin steadily falling over the last two months, and given the anticipated macroeconomic forecast, don't be surprised if the inversion becomes more pronounced as people pile into US dollars/deposits and money market funds.

 Sell bitcoin futures to profit from backwardation and potential extended inversion.
 Better yet, use a bear call spread on options for October futures contracts to remove the risk associated with bitcoin's price fluctuation.

-It's important to be incremental when sizing the short position.
+Of course, it's important to be incremental when sizing the short position.
 Fight.
 But be sure live to fight another day.
 This theory of persistent backwardation might not hold.
 Be prepared to be wrong.

 __________